 If the renovations that are done on the plumbing and electrical works need approval from the authorities, the technician will wait for the approvals before closing the walls.
 At most, this step should take four days.

 STEP 12: Installation – floors

 You most probably want your floor to be done effectively.
 It also has to be consistent in the whole house.
-This should take the contractor between five and twelve days.
+This should take the technician between five and twelve days.